-How to Stay Warm in a Hammock—Tips for Cold Weather Hammock Camping
+How to Stay Warm — Tips for Cold Weather Tree Tent and Hammock Camping

 If you’ve ever taken a nap or snoozed in a hammock you’ve felt the breeze, usually underneath you.
 You may have also experienced the sag, difficulty getting your blanket wrapped around you and—of course—awkwardly getting in or out of your sleeping bag and the hammock (especially in pitch black).

 Of course, most of these problems aren’t unique to hammocks—they also happen with many tents!
 But the problem of cold is something that can defeat even the mightiest of hammock campers.